 While the predator-prey dynamics of snake venom has received relatively significant attention the importance of macroecological factors, namely body size and habitat complexity, have received surprisingly little despite their known importance in driving trophic interaction in general (refs).
 Our results support the importance of these factors with venom volume in particular showing strong relationships to both snake body size and habitat dimensionality.
 Unsurprisingly, we found that larger snakes have larger quantities of venom, more surprisingly however, these increases did not follow the expected scaling allometery predicted from a predator-prey scaling perspective (16) with venom volume increasing faster with snake body size than expected.
-Even when considering potential variation in the allometric scaling of toxicological effects (equation 2) (35), an exponent far in excess of 1 is required for b (equation 2) in order for the to match theobserved scaling of 0.75 between venom volume and snake mass to matchfound here.
-Furthermore, our analysis shows that the predatory-prey scaling of venomous snakes is much lower in comparison to snakes as a whole (16), with larger venomous snakes feeding on much smaller prey items than expected.
-A more likely explanation for the venom volume scaling of 0.75 between venom volume and snake body size found here is that it relates to limitations relating to metabolic rate (67), which increases with a scaling coefficient of 0.75 with respect to body mass (36, 67).
+Even when considering potential variation in the allometric scaling of toxicological effects (equation 2) (35), an exponent far in excess of 1 is required for b in order for the observed scaling of 0.75 between venom volume and snake mass to match.
+Furthermore, our analysis shows that the predatory-prey scaling of venomous snakes is much lower in comparison to snakes as a whole (16), with larger venomous snakes feeding on much smaller prey items than expected, a trend that may also explain the reduced venom potency with snake size seen in our main analysis.
+A more likely explanation for the venom volume scaling found here is that it relates to limitations relating to metabolic rate (67), which increases with a scaling coefficient of 0.75 with respect to body mass (36, 67).
 In particular, it might be expected that the production of a potentially metabolically costly material such as venom (30), would follow such a metabolic scaling, particularly if the costs of venom were maintained at a constant proportion of overall energy budgets across snake species.
-The scaling coefficient found we find hence suggests that metabolic constraints may potentially be a more important driver of venom volume than predatorprey .

 Another potential macroecological factor shaping the available volume of venom to a species is habitat dimensionality.
 While we expected that species in high dimensional habitats may have higher venom volumes to compensate for higher escape rates of prey (39) we found that, counter to our expectation, these species had lower venom volumes in comparison species in low dimensional habitats (terrestrial and fossorial).
 This may be associated with differences in prey capturing behaviour as it might be expected that high dimensional environments require more holding behaviours during attacks in order to prevent the loss of prey, hence allowing a more accurate delivery of venom.
 However, the presence of constriction in venomous snakes (43), the most extreme form of prey holding behaviours, is present in both arboreal and terrestrial species and was found to have no effect when included within the analysis.
 Furthermore bite and release behaviours are known in arboreal species such as the black mamba (Dendroaspis polylepis) suggesting this behaviour is not fully restricted to low dimensional environments (51).
 Another potential explanation is that higher encounter rates in high dimensional environments (12) may reduce the missed opportunity of feeding cost associated with replenishing venom.
 Rates of replenishing venom can be substantial with estimates of replenishment rate ranging from 3-7 days (68) to 30-50 days (33, 69-71).
 These long periods of replenishment may hence select for larger reserves in species where encounter rates with prey are lower in order to minimise potential missed opportunity costs.
 While further research on the role of habitat dimensionality will allow more detailed understanding of the mechanisms driving this trend our results highlight that venom may not only be selected according to metabolic constraints but that factors relating to encounter rate may also have important influences.